HannaStselmashok/snowflake_dbt/README.md

 ### Dim_reviews_cleansed
 For reviews I decided to create an incremental view (there can be appends to this table)
 1. Created new folder fct (fact table) with file fct_reviews.sql
-2. Created and run SQL (with jinja function 'config'):
+2. Created and run SQL (with jinja function 'config'), where defined the condition of increment:
 ```sql
 {{
     config(
     materialized = 'incremental',